 Schizophrenia is a chronic brain disorder.
-It can cause multiple symptoms, including:
+It can cause many symptoms, including:

 - breaking from reality

-The terms “complementary” and “alternative” treatments are often used interchangeably.
-However, the truth is that they are actually two different types of treatments.
-Complementary treatments are non-mainstream treatments used in conjunction with traditional treatments.
-Alternative treatment is when traditional medicine is not used and non-mainstream approaches are used instead.
+The terms “complementary” and “alternative” are often used interchangeably.
+But these words actually describe two different types of treatment.
+The term “complementary” refers to nonmainstream treatments used along with traditional treatments.
+An “alternative” treatment is when nonmainstream approaches are used instead of traditional medicine.

-Medication is important in controlling schizophrenia, so supplemental or complementary treatments should not replace care from a psychiatrist or doctor.
-Before using any complementary or alternative medicine (CAM) or treatment, talk with your doctor to see if it’s safe.
+Medication is important in managing schizophrenia.
+Complementary treatments should not replace the care of a doctor.
+Talk with your doctor before using any CAM treatment to see if it’s safe.

 Glycine is a protein building block, or an amino acid.
 It works with glutamine, which aids in brain function.
-Some studies have found that high doses of glycine supplementation can increase the efficacy of antipsychotics for schizophrenia.
-However, a notable exception is if it is used with clozapine, in which case it actually decreases the effectiveness of the drug.
+Some studies have found that high doses of glycine may boost the efficacy of antipsychotic drugs used to treat schizophrenia.
+But there are exceptions.
+Glycine may actually decrease the effectiveness of the drug clozapine.

-Glycine may decrease negative symptoms of schizophrenia, like flat affect or depression.
-More research needs to be done to verify its benefit in treating the disease.
+Glycine may also decrease negative symptoms of schizophrenia, like flat affect or depression.
+More research needs to be done to determine glycine’s potential benefits.